 The preview window in VCarve is an important tool in the process to make sure that the toolpaths you have created are cutting where you want them to cut.
 The window displays the completed project in 3D and allows you to rotate and inspect it (Figure 7 below).
-If something doesn't look right in the Preview Toolpath window it means that something is probably wrong with one or more of your toolpaths.
-To correct the problem you may need to adjust the settings in the toolpath or make changes to your drawing in the 2D window.
+If something doesn't

-Check the toolpaths you wish to save and select the Post-Processor that matches your machine.
+Check the toolpaths you wish to save and select the post processor that matches your machine.
 For your Shark CNC router select the Next Wave CNC (.tap) post processor.
-The post processor converts the VCarve drawing and toolpath selections into a file that tells your

-CNC machine where to move.
+The post processor converts the VCarve drawing and toolpath selections into a file that tells your CNC machine where to move.
 The code file has a .tap extension and is commonly referred to as a .tap, G-code or cutting file.
 Finish by pressing the Save Toolpath key and saving the file to a thumb drive (Figure 8 below).

-Setting Up Your HD Machine for Cutting
+Setting Up Your Machine for Cutting